ryantd42/NY-Legislative-Git/2023/S5608C-2023/bill.md

-  printed to be committed to the Committee on Investigations and Govern- ment Operations -- reported favorably from said committee, ordered  to first  and  second  report,  ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading
+  printed to be committed to the Committee on Investigations and Govern- ment Operations -- reported favorably from said committee, ordered  to first  and  second  report,  ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of  third  reading --  again  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the public officers law,  in  relation  to  waiving  the residency  requirement  for  certain  county attorney positions within